hanshack/car-tagging-data-berlin/README.md

 - size: ```sm | md | lg | xl (sizes do not necessarily represent different vehicle types)```
 - inMotion: ```0|1 (no|yes)```

-Example for a small car in notion:
+Example for a small car in motion:
 ```
 {
 	"type": "Feature",